With Johannesburg, Pretoria among venues, concerns about India's tour of SA amid new COVID variant's rise | Sports-Games

 Scientists believe that the high number of spike mutations could make the new variant more resistant to vaccines, make it more transmissible and cause an increase in the severity of COVID-19 symptoms.

+''A decision on the continuation of the series will follow in the next 24 to 48 hours, while all flight options are being considered,'' stated Cricket South Africa as speculation swirled.

+''Both boards can confirm that following updated information, it is highly unlikely that the visiting team will be able to fly out of South Africa over the weekend,'' it added.

-The BCCI official indicated that even though players will be sent on a charter flight from Mumbai to Johannesburg, there is a possibility of putting them through three-four days of hard quarantine upon reaching given the changed circumstances.
+The BCCI official indicated that even though players will be sent on a charter flight from Mumbai to Johannesburg, there is a possibility of putting them through three-four days of hard quarantine upon reaching given the changed circumstances, which the Board hoped won't deteriorate further.

 ''Initially, there was no provision for hard quarantine but obviously the players will remain in a bio-bubble.
 Now with cases rising in South Africa and European Union also cancelling flights temporarily, we need to factor in these aspects,'' a senior BCCI source said.

-PTI also got in touch with a member of the administrative staff who is currently in Bloemfontein with the India A team which is in the middle of a 'shadow tour' of two unofficial Tests.
+PTI also got in touch with a member of the administrative staff who is currently in Bloemfontein with the India A team.

 ''We didn't undergo any hard quarantine on arrival over here since we came by charter flight and are staying in a bio-bubble.
 After the outbreak, a medical team from Cricket South Africa had a meeting with our representatives over here.